Coursework in Disability and Diversity Studies

 Do you offer scholarships?

-We do not offer scholarships via the Disability Studies program.
-However, the College of Education and the University of Hawai‘i do have some scholarships at STAR.
+The College of Education and the University of Hawai‘i do have some scholarships at STAR.
 View the resource for other opportunities: Scholarships, Grants, Fellowships.
+We do not directly offer scholarships via the Disability Studies program.

 What is the deadline for applying for the Certificate Program?